Updated 2nd August 2020

 - You may want to designate a person to take them aside and let them talk about the topic so everyone else can have a more varied conversation.

 - People with a wide variety of ideologies can be interested in effectively improving the world.
-However, in the EA community there is a particularly large group of people interested in similar things, such as maths, computer science, philosophy (especially utilitarianism), and that sometimes makes the conversations less interesting or accessible for people without that background.
+However, the EA community contains a large proportion of people interested in similar things, such as maths, computer science, philosophy (especially utilitarianism).
+For people without the same background, conversations can become uninteresting or inaccessible.

 - Julia Wise has some excellent advice on dealing with this.

 - Thank everyone for coming along.
 If you have a guest speaker, thank them publicly and afterwards.

 - Ask for feedback if you have chosen to do this.